Staithes Viaduct: History

 and longest, being described as "spectacular".
 The cross-sections of iron were also fabricated by the Skerne Works and were of heavy iron bars.
 The diameter of the pier tubes on the 30 ft spans was 2 ft 6 in, with the same thickness at the top of the 60 ft spans, however they tapered to 4 ft 6 in at the bottom.

 A diagram from the time shows the viaduct being erected from the south side of the ravine by a steam crane, but the question of how the iron was delivered to the site remains unanswered.
 As the nearest railhead was at Loftus, some 5 mi to the north, an overland route seems unlikely.
 Williams postulates that the iron sections were delivered by sea to the small harbour at Staithes.

 In 1884 the North Eastern Railway installed an anemometer on the viaduct that was designed to ring a bell in Staithes signal box should the force of the wind reach a pressure greater than 28 psf.
 This would prompt a track investigation.
 In March of 1884, the NER issued instructions that the line speed across the viaduct was 20 mph and that if a storm rang the bell in the signal box, all effort should be made to stop southbound trains travelling over the viaduct if they were on their way.
 However, northbound trains were allowed to draw up into, and wait at, the station.
 In 1935, the LNER stated that the system had hardly been used, however, because of concerns about the winds across the viaduct, the equipment was replaced in 1946.

 The line was closed in May 1958, and the viaduct was dismantled two years later in 1960.
 British Rail stated that the cost of maintaining the five iron viaducts and tunnels on the line would cost over £57,000.
 All that remains of the structure at Staithes is the western abutment made of stone.
 The eastern abutment, and the associated station area, have disappeared under a housing development.
-The structure is remembered by a plaque in the village with details on the viaduct.
+The structure is remembered by a plaque in the village with details of the viaduct.

 The last windspeed anenometer used on the viaduct is now in the collection of the National Railway Museum in York.